 The 2020 Acoustasonic Stratocaster is based on the 2019 Acoustasonic Telecaster.
 The Telecaster has a slightly thicker body with less arm bevel and no belly carve.
 It only has three selector positions, for a total of six voicings.
 Also, the finishes are different.
 Other than that, they’re very similar.
 As usual, the Telecaster is a good choice if you want a simpler guitar, while the Stratocaster is better if you like versatility and edge.

-As expected, it’ not a cheap guitar.
-However, the quality and versatility definitely justify the list price of $1,999.
+As expected, it’s not a cheap guitar.
+However, the quality and versatility definitely justify its price.

 Pros & Cons

 So, what are the strengths and drawbacks of the Fender American Acoustasonic Stratocaster?
-Let’ summarize it.
+Let’s summarize it.